 The REFI-QDA Standard enables interoperability between Qualitative Data Analysis Software (QDAS or CAQDAS) programs.
 Its purpose is to enable users to exchange processed data between programs.
 It is an open standard and any program can implement it, thus increasing the number of software programs that can ‘talk’ to one another.

-Usefulness of the QDA-XML Exchange Standard
+Usefulness of the REFI-QDA Standard